Just2good/TFT-Overlay/README.md

 #TFT Overlay by J2GKaze (Discord: Jinsoku#4019)

 How to use:
-1. Window is always on top for now.
-2. Right click Light Blue for context menu
+1. Right click Light Blue for context menu
-3. Click on Icons for information
+2. Click on Icons for information

 Version History

+1.3

+-Added Lock and Always On Top functionality

 1.2